TheDaniel418/IsopGem/docs/geometry_tasks/01_foundation_revised.md

 3. Design the object hierarchy with proper inheritance
 4. Implement serialization/deserialization for geometric objects
 5. Create factory methods for object creation
+6. Integrate layer reference into `GeometricObject` and ensure all objects are assigned to a layer upon creation.

 **Acceptance Criteria:**
 - Object model supports all basic geometric entities